hmcts/civil-sdk/README.md

 ```shell
 ./bin/process-and-import-ccd-definition.sh
 ```
-If you have chosen to run OCMC services as well in step 4, you need to import CMC CCD definition.
+**Note:** If you have chosen to run OCMC services as well in step 4, you need to import CMC CCD definition.
 You can do so by running:

 ```shell
 docker-compose -f compose/cmc-ccd-definition-importer.yml up cmc-ccd-definition-importer